 - Holding down the Bottom-Center and Bottom-Right buttons enters "clutch mode" where you could move the expression pedal to a new position without sending MIDI messages.
 This is useful if you run out of expression pedal range and want to reset. - Holding down both the Bottom-Left and Bottom-Center buttons at the same time returns the MIDI Maestro to the Main Menu hands-free, so you can change modes without having to bend down. - Send multiple commands to several units on different MIDI channels (1-16) using just one button, up to 8 commands per button, and up to 16 if toggling is enabled.
-Each MIDI command can be sent on a separate channel to control a different device (see the MIDI section of the manual for more info on channels).
+Each MIDI command can be sent on a separate channel to control a different device (see Section 4 MIDI for more info on channels).
 That's up to 96 commands per page! - Want to start an action and complete it after holding a footswitch button?
 You can set one command to be sent on the press and the other on the release!
-This is how transitions work on the BeatBuddy mode. - When using the Smartphone app, if you are searching for a command, if you do not find it and start to create a new command, the text from your search will autofill as the name of the new command.
+This is how transitions work on the BeatBuddy mode.